JanHerca/urantiapedia/input/markdown/en/Innerface/Vol5/Innerface_vol5_4.md

 So where are we Urantians?
 How is it that nearly fifty years after publication of the Urantia Papers, our new revelation can be sure of only a few thousand more or less dedicated readers?
 More importantly, why?

-The answer appears to lies squarely with those who were there at the origins of the revelatory saga, and who, despite the protests of their celestial guides, turned the papers into something they were never meant to be—a "by proxy," divinely-dictated revelation, a new God's Bible.
+The answer appears to lies squarely with those who were there at the origins of the revelatory saga, and who, despite the protests of their celestial guides, turned the papers into something they were never meant to be—a “by proxy,” divinely-dictated revelation, a new God's Bible.
 Take a look at Clyde Bedell's Concordex and see the thinking of the early Urantia movement accurately reflected.
 Here we have a God-given revelation with all the answers, the advertising says, a book to revolutionize the world.

 And of course it is and will, but how long will it be before we realize that the way by which its magnificent message has been broadcast to the world at large has failed dismally.
 Surely experience has now confirmed that the message cannot be sold to Christianity, and probably not to any other religion, if presented as another  God-authenticated  revelation?

-Meredith Sprunger is by far our best qualified observer in this area, and states: "More than forty years experience in interfacing with the most progressive segment of mainline Christianity has taught me that anything purporting to be a new revelation is not within the boundaries of current theological-institutional respectability."
+Meredith Sprunger is by far our best qualified observer in this area, and states: “More than forty years experience in interfacing with the most progressive segment of mainline Christianity has taught me that anything purporting to be a new revelation is not within the boundaries of current theological-institutional respectability.”
 (Christian Fellowship Journal 8 (1) 23, 1998)

 To even think that the revelators were unaware that such would be the case is to cast aspersions indicating naivety on their part.
 Yet the Papers leave no doubt that their content is meant to upgrade all religion!
 We are expected to find a way.

-"The religious challenge of this age is to those farseeing and forward-looking men and women of spiritual insight who will dare to construct a new and appealing philosophy of living out of the enlarged and exquisitely integrated modern concepts of cosmic truth, universe beauty, and divine goodness."
+“The religious challenge of this age is to those farseeing and forward-looking men and women of spiritual insight who will dare to construct a new and appealing philosophy of living out of the enlarged and exquisitely integrated modern concepts of cosmic truth, universe beauty, and divine goodness.”
 (43)

 In this section, we are told to take the message of the Papers and present it an acceptable way to all manner of men.

-A disquieting fact is that many Urantia Book readers convey an antagonistic attitude to Christianity and the churches, along with a "don't care" attitude that Christians are not accepting The Urantia Book.
+A disquieting fact is that many Urantia Book readers convey an antagonistic attitude to Christianity and the churches, along with a “don't care” attitude that Christians are not accepting The Urantia Book.

-But Paper 196 says: "What a transcendent service if, through this revelation, the Son of Man should be recovered from the tomb of traditional theology and be presented as the living Jesus to the church that bears his name, and to all other religions."
+But Paper 196 says: “What a transcendent service if, through this revelation, the Son of Man should be recovered from the tomb of traditional theology and be presented as the living Jesus to the church that bears his name, and to all other religions.”
 Obviously the revelators do care.

 When a commercial firm goes bankrupt it either disappears or else someone else comes along, dismisses the old management, and starts anew.
 And if they fail, the cycle might restart until someone gets it right, and the firm prospers.
 Otherwise death is assured.